bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 However, there is some optional metadata I can add to provide additional information to the platforms.

-Since the platforms vary in what they display to their users, it\'s best to provide as much information as possible.
+Since the platforms vary in what they display to their users, it&apos;s best to provide as much information as possible.

 ![](images/image041.png){width="5.0in"
 height="2.775107174103237in"}

-I\'ll add three more or meta tags to the head element.
+I&apos;ll add three more or meta tags to the head element.

 On the first tag, I had the property attribute and set its value to og:description.